cucumber/docs/content/docs/cucumber/api.md

 ```
 The default option for `strict` is `false`.

-For example if you want to tell Cucumber to print code snippets for missing
+**Select scenarios using tags:**

-step definitions use the `summary` plugin, you can specify it like this:
+For example if you want to tell Cucumber to only run the scenarios specified with specific tags, you can specify it like this:

 {{% block "java" %}}
 ```java